desecho/movies/README.md

 Make sure that the user running the server has write access to /cache/tmdb3.cache.

-* Insert your analytics code here if you'd like /static/js/analytics.js
+* Insert your analytics code to /static/js/analytics.js if you'd like
 * Run
 ```
 python manage.py syncdb